 Livingstone travelled by foot over 4,000 miles from Cape Town, South Africa to the western coastal town of Loanda.
 He then turned east, following the Zambesi River before finishing in Mozambique.
 A true classic of exploration from the Victorian era, at a time when many explorers were egocentric, Livingstone comes across as genuinely caring for Africa.

 Originally published as a three-volume tome, Celebrated Travels and Travellers is Jules Verne’s homage to those who have travelled before us.
 The first volume covers travels and exploration from B.C.
 505 to the Seventeenth Century, with the second and third volumes covering the period from the Seventeenth, Eighteenth and Nineteenth Centuries.
 Jules Verne is best known for his science-fiction work but like many other authors in this list, he also had a fascination with the world in which we live.
 Celebrated Travels and Travellers is a comprehensive history of the world’s greatest explorers and includes many which history has since forgotten.

 The Oregon Trails: Sketches of Prairie and Rocky Mountain Life by Francis Parkman

-The Oregon Trails, originally serialised in 21 installments in Knickerbocker’s Magazine, is a first-person account of a two-month summer tour of Nebraska, Wyoming, Colorado and Kansas by the then 23-year-old Francis Parkman.
+The Oregon Trails, originally serialised in 21 instalments in Knickerbocker’s Magazine, is a first-person account of a two-month summer tour of Nebraska, Wyoming, Colorado and Kansas by the then 23-year-old Francis Parkman.
 The basic premise of the book is the three-week period Parkman spent hunting bison with a group of Oglala Sioux.
-The title is slightly misleading as the book cover only one third of the actual Oregon Trail.
+The title is slightly misleading as the book cover only one-third of the actual Oregon Trail.

 Travels in West Africa by Mary H Kingsley